-Did you want to know how to start a blog?
+Did you want to know how to start a blog in 2022?

 I’ve been blogging since 2013, and I’m often asked why I started blogging?

 In short: to write and to connect with readers.